Coalitions in Action – Taos Pueblo Awareness Coalition Team – “A Time for Memories, Not Mistakes”

 “We also worked with the principal and teachers at Taos High School.
 We handed out flyers during ticket sales, letting students know what saturation patrol meant and encouraged them to “Make Memories, Not Mistakes”’ by placing that message on the prom tickets.
 Additionally, we utilized School Reach, the automated phone system that calls parents to let them know about school closures or delays, to notify them of the upcoming saturation patrol.”

 “At our Annual Easter Egg Hunt, we handed out over 200 flyers to the Taos Pueblo community, alerting them to the saturation patrols.
-In collaboration with Rocky Mountain Youth Corps Prevention Program, Vida del Norte, and Taos Alive, we shared over 24 targeted social media posts to parents, teens and the general public about topics such as the importance of having a conversation with your teens, the dangers of mixing alcohol and marijuana, that prom is fun in and of itself without drugs and alcohol, that it is illegal to provide alcohol to minors on prom night, and that it isn’t a rite of passage, etc.”
+In collaboration with Rocky Mountain Youth Corps Prevention Program, Vida del Norte, et Taos Alive, we shared over 24 targeted social media posts to parents, teens and the general public about topics such as the importance of having a conversation with your teens, the dangers of mixing alcohol and marijuana, that prom is fun in and of itself without drugs and alcohol, that it is illegal to provide alcohol to minors on prom night, and that it isn’t a rite of passage, etc.”

 “Lastly, we worked together with Taos Pueblo Recovery Works Program to hold a sober dance party on that same night to follow our own advice and show that you don’t need to have drugs and alcohol at an event to have fun.
 They brought in food trucks, a DJ and provided mocktails – it turned out to be a really great time!”